JuliaLang/PackageCompiler.jl/docs/src/index.md

 - The functionality for replacing the default sysimage (`replace_default=true`) has been removed.
 Instead, you can e.g. create an alias or shortcut that starts Julia with a custom sysimage by specifying the `--sysimage=<PATH/TO/SYSIMAGE>` command line option.
-- Lazy artifacts (those not downloaded until used) are not included in apps by default anymore.
-Use `include_lazy_artifacts=true` to re-enable this.
+- Lazy artifacts (those not downloaded until used) are now included in apps by default again (but wasn't in older 2.x).
+Use `include_lazy_artifacts=false` to disable this.
 - Passing no packages to `create_sysimage` will now include all packages in the given project instead of a sysimage with no packages.
   Use `String[]` as a first argument if you want the old behavior.
 - The `audit_app` function has been removed.
 It caught too few problems to be useful in practice.